Altitude Sickness – 5 Top Prevention Tips

 Things I have Learned About Altitude Sickness

 The most common symptoms are headaches, a little nausea and general lethargy.
 A good portion of the hikers who attempt the John Muir Trail are going to experience these (whether they are caused by altitude sickness, dehydration, not eating enough calories, insufficient pre-hike training, or something else).
-Here are some of the prevention tips to keep in mind as I stroll in higher elevations.
+Here are some of the prevention tips I usually keep in mind as I stroll in higher elevations.

 5 Top Altitude Sickness Prevention Tips